 - In Smallville, all of Clark's friends are initially unaware of his secret.
 All of them eventually learn it though.

 - In Wizards of Waverly Place, Harper Finkle is unaware that her best friend Alex, along with Alex's brothers Justin and Max, are wizards.
-Once she finds out, she inevitably becomes Alex's sidekick in her magical shenanigans.
+Once she finds out midway into Season 2, she inevitably becomes Alex's sidekick in her magical shenanigans.

 - Immortal Souls has Friendly Neighborhood Vampire John's Unwitting Muggle Love Interest, Allison.
 She finds his behavior and physical traits odd sometimes, but mostly worries that he's sick or is having problems rather than thinking anything major is up.
 Most of the games' plots involve him trying to keep her in the dark about him and the supernatural world even when she's being threatened and/or held hostage by his equally monstrous (but disguised) enemies.